 Whereas the first era of globalization required ships and guns, the second era of globalization now requires knowledge (Friedman, 2000).
-Thus, it appears that solutions to present economic dilemmas are likely to be found in the "people side" of economic development.
-Specifically, I have thoroughly investigated a newly proposed cognitive approach (Mitchell et al., 2002).
+Thus, it appears to us that solutions to present economic dilemmas are likely to be found in the "people side" of economic development.
+Specifically, we have thoroughly investigated a new cognitive approach (Mitchell et al., 2002).

-It was William James who stated, in essence, that the greatest discovery of the modern age is that we become what we think about (James, 1890).
+It was William James who stated that the greatest discovery of the modern age is that we become what we think about (James, 1890).
 There is now a proven relationship between thinking and doing that is very well documented (Charness, Krampe & Mayer, 1996; Ericsson & Charness, 1994).
-Thus, the basics of economic development begin with the thinking processes of the people concerned, and the questions arise: What are the thinking processes that people need to be successful in a market economy?
+Thus, we assert that the basics of economic development begin with the thinking processes of the people concerned.
+We therefore investigated the questions: What are the thinking processes that people need to be successful in a market economy?
 And, how do on-reserve economies compare?
-This led to a more thorough examination of the attributes of the core element in all economic activity: the basic transaction, which in turn has led to a better understanding of transaction thinking and to an analysis of the required mental models for effective economic engagement.
+This led us to examine more closely the attributes of the core element in all economic activity: the basic transaction, which in turn leads to a better understanding of transaction thinking and to an analysis of the required mental models for effective economic engagement.